ucsb-cs56/w20/_labWIP/proj01.md

 Note that each element in the JSON returned has a `license` element.
 That requires us both legally and ethically to so some things to comply with the license requirements.
 Fortunately, these requirements are fairly easy to comply with (they are noted here: <https://www.openstreetmap.org/copyright>).
 We'll take care of that in the next step.

-## Step 6: JSON to Objects for Locations
+## Step 6: Licensing, and JSON to Objects for Locations

 Now we are ready to parse the JSON into actual objects.
 But first, let's take care of the license requirements.

+### Step 6: Licensing Footer

 Create a feature branch for the JSON parsing.